gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 ```
 theta2 = pi/2 - a - atan2(WCz - 0.75, sqrt(pow(WCx,2) + pow(WCy,2)) -0.35
 ```

-For theta3 we can calculate it as below
+![theta3-calculation]
+As shown in the image above we can formulate the calculation of theta3
 ```
 theta3 = pi/2 - b - atan(0.054, 1.5)
 ```